Fiscal Year 2012 Successes

-We reached many goals in the 2012 with help from our partners and the community.
+We reached many goals from July 2011 to June 2012 with help from our partners and the community.
 We are proud of our accomplishments and thank everyone for your continued support.
 Feel free to download this document as a printable PDF.

 1. Chicago Tobacco Prevention Project concludes after many successesIn March, we ended the two-year Chicago Tobacco Prevention Project, a collaboration with the Chicago Department of Public Health that was part of the CDC-funded Communities Putting Prevention to Work project.
 We worked with community partners, property managers, health care providers and more to lower smoking rates, reduce exposure to secondhand smoke and address health disparities by reaching vulnerable populations, who smoke at higher rates than our citywide average of about 20%, including African-Americans, veterans, LGBTQ people and others.
 By the end of the project, we reached the majority of our 23 project goals.
 Some of our most notable successes are: